Erikline/Face2Face_FileTransfer/README_en.md

 ---

-## 🙌 Contributing
+## 🙌 Contribution

-Contributions are welcome! 🙌
-Feel free to fork this repository and submit pull requests.
+Feel free to 🙌 fork this project and submit pull requests
-Suggestions and bug reports are also appreciated via Issues 🐛
+Issues and suggestions are also welcome 🐛

 ---